potatoeggy/public/content/stories/unstagnation/2024/miraidon-the-dongo.md

 The boy falls back against his couch, dropping his controller in his lap.
 The video game on his TV blares cheerful adventurous music.
 "The game is sooooo slow."

-"Fuck," the girl says over voice chat.
+"Fuck," the girl says over video chat.
 "You're on emulator, though.
 2.5x it?"

 "The computer isn't quite powerful enough."

 "L. Ratio.
 Cringe PC gamer."

-The boy sits straight up again, adding a new monster to his current party.
+The boy turns his attention back to the game, adding a new monster to his current party.
 "Dongo disagrees.
 Do you have a Dongo?
 Exactly."

+On the other side of the world, the girl has little to say to that.
 "Dongo isn't _real,_ he's _not\!"_

 "Dongo is life."

-"It's time to snap back to reality — car doggo is a myth\!"
+"It's time to snap back to reality — car doggo is a myth."

 "I will write Dongo fanfic.
 He will be real."